GMAT > Verbal for GMAT > Introduction to GMAT Reading Comprehension

-Introduction to GMAT Reading Comprehension - Notes | Study Verbal for GMAT - GMAT
+Introduction to GMAT Reading Comprehension | Verbal for GMAT PDF Download

 According to GMAT, each RC passage is a unified whole – that is, the individual sentences and paragraphs support and develop one main idea or central point which the student must identify.

-• You must first read the first sentence carefully, maybe twice, because that is the Summary or the Topic of the RC.
+• You must read the first sentence carefully, maybe twice, because that is the Summary or the Topic of the RC.

 • Write the heading of the RC on your scratchpad so that you are in sync with what is happening in the passage.

-Introduction to GMAT Reading Comprehension - Notes | Study Verbal for GMAT - GMAT
+Introduction to GMAT Reading Comprehension | Verbal for GMAT

-• When reading understand the source of the passage.
-Since it is a GMAT passage, the source is generally a very reliable magazine, book, or article.
+• When reading, understand the source of the passage.
+Since it is a GMAT passage, the source is generally a very reliable magazine, book, or article

 • Knowing that the passage will never be biased, and instead would try to take a neutral stance on the subject.

-• If any of the answer choices state a very extreme or eccentric idea, you know that it wouldn't be right, except especially for the questions that come with an "except".
+• If any of the answer choices state a very extreme or eccentric idea, you know that it wouldn't be right, especially for the questions that come with an "except".

 • Also, when there is a reference to the author in the answer choices, never choose an answer that condemns the author.